lzamora2798/serverlessTest/README.md

 # serverlessTest

-**ServerlessTest** is a set of function that works whit the framework serverless, each of them uses different programming algoritm
+**Serverless Test** is a set of function that works with the framework serverless, each of them uses different programming algorithm

 # Run project